 Grumet N.S., Abram N.J., Beck J.W., Dunbar R.B., Gagan M.K.
 Guilderson T.P., Hantoro W.S. and Suwargadi B.W.
 (2004).
 Coral radiocarbon records of Indian Ocean water mass mixing and wind-induced upwelling along the coast of Sumatra, Indonesia, Journal of Geophysical Research 109, C05003, doi:10.1029/2003JC002087

 Abram N.J., Gagan M.K., McCulloch M.T., Chappell J. and Hantoro W.S.
 (2003).
 Coral reef death during the 1997 Indian Ocean Dipole linked to Indonesian wildfires, Science 301, 952-955, doi:10.1126/science.1083841.
 Funding support from DP0342017.

 Abram N.J., Webster J.M., Davies P.J. and Dullo W-C. (2001).
 Biological response of coral reefs to sea surface temperature variation: Evidence from the raised Holocene reefs at Kikai-jima (Ryukyu Islands, Japan),Coral Reefs, 20, 221-234, doi:10.1007/s003380100163

 Image from ice core drilling on James Ross Island, Antarctica, 2008

 - In semester 1 of 2022 we will again be running Climate change: past, present and future (ENVS3013/6303) between the Fenner and Earth Sciences schools, and contribute to Blue Planet (EMSC1006).

 - I am able to offer research supervision for undergraduate students wishing to complete third year Special Topics (EMSC3050) or Honours year (EMSC4005) research projects.

-- All of these undergraduate courses can be taken as part of the ANU Climate Science major that launches in 2021
+- All of these undergraduate courses can be taken as part of the ANU Climate Science major that launched in 2021